Timeline for the day of the September 11 attacks: 10:00 a.m.

-10:03: Flight 93 crashes at 583 mph 80 mi southeast of Pittsburgh in Somerset County, Pennsylvania, concluding the attacks.
+10:03:11: Flight 93 crashes at 583 mph 80 mi southeast of Pittsburgh in Somerset County, Pennsylvania, concluding the attacks.
 Later reports indicate that passengers had learned about the World Trade Center and Pentagon crashes on cell phones and at least three were planning on resisting the hijackers; the resistance was confirmed by Flight 93's cockpit voice recording, on which the hijackers are heard making their decision to down the plane before the passengers succeed in breaching the cockpit door.
 The terrorists are believed to have been aiming for the White House or the U.S. Capitol Building, both of which had been evacuated and closed 18 minutes before Flight 93 went down.
-The flight was still at least 10 minutes away from D.C. at the time of its crash, and probably closer to 20.
+The flight was still at between 10 and 20 minutes away from D.C. at the time of its crash.

 10:05: Andrea Mitchell, reporting for NBC from outside the Pentagon, reports that Osama bin Laden may have been involved in the attacks.

 10:05: CNN's headlines read: "SOUTH TOWER AT WTC COLLAPSES."

 10:05: The IDS Center in Minneapolis is evacuated.

+10:06: First responders arrive at Flight 93's crash site.

 10:07: NBC reports for the first time that the South Tower of the World Trade Center has collapsed.
 Prior to this time they have said only that a section of the building has fallen away.

 10:07: NEADS, controlling the only set of fighters over Washington, first learns of the hijacking of Flight 93, 4 minutes after it actually crashed.

-10:08: Air Traffic Control System Command Center in Herndon reports to FAA headquarters that Flight 93 may be down near Johnstown, Pennsylvania; at 10:17 the Command Center concludes it is so.
+10:08: The Herndon Command Center reports to FAA headquarters that Flight 93 may be down near Johnstown, Pennsylvania; at 10:17 the Command Center concludes it is so.

+10:10–10:15 (approx.): Vice President Cheney, unaware that Flight 93 has crashed, authorizes fighter aircraft to engage the inbound plane, reported to be 80 mi from Washington, based not on radar (from which it has disappeared) but speed and trajectory projections.

+10:10: United flight dispatcher Ed Ballinger sends an ACARS message to Flight 93: "Don't divert t DC.
+Not an option."
+He resends the message a minute later.

 10:10: British Prime Minister Tony Blair makes his first comments on the attacks at a meeting of the Trades Union Congress in Brighton, calling the attacks "the new evil in our world today".

 10:10: National Military Command Center directs Threat Condition Delta for U.S. military bases worldwide.

 10:10: Part of the west side of the Pentagon collapses.

 10:10: NEADS emphatically tells fighter pilots over Washington, "Negative clearance to shoot." [i.e. they were not authorized to shoot.]